gokul704/HRMS-backend/FIXED_ISSUES.md

 ## 🎉 **Result:**

-**All 500 errors have been resolved!** Your HRMS application is now fully functional with:
+**All 500 errors have been resolved!** Your StaffIQ application is now fully functional with:
 - ✅ Complete payroll management system
 - ✅ Complete offer letter management system
 - ✅ All views properly created and styled